consensus-shipyard/ipc/docs/ipc.md

 - `CMT_RPC_HOST_PORT` (optional): Specifies the listening port in the localhost for CometBFT's RPC.
 - `ETHAPI_HOST_PORT` (optional): Specifies the listening port in the localhost for the ETH RPC of the node.
 - `NODE_NAME` (optional): Name for the node deployment.
 Along with `CMT_P2P_HOST_PORT`, `CMT_RPC_HOST_PORT` and `ETHAPI_HOST_PORT`, these variables come really handy for the deployment of several validator nodes over the same system.
-- `VALIDATOR_PRIV_KEY`: Path of the private key for your validator (it should be the corresponding one used to join the subnet in the parent).
+- `PRIVATE_KEY_PATH`: Path of the hex encoded private key for your validator (it should be the corresponding one used to join the subnet in the parent).
+This can be exported from the `ipc-cli` or any other wallet like Metamask.
 - `SUBNET_ID`: SubnetID for the child subnet.
 - `BOOTSTRAPS`: Comma separated list of bootstraps (or seeds in CometBFT parlance).
 - `PARENT_ENDPOINT`: Public endpoint that the validator should use to connect to the parent.